+Byte - A group of adjacent bits treated as a unit.
 Eight bits are typically considered one byte.
 Also called a character.

 Cache - A process where information is copied from the slower memory (DRAM) to the faster memory (SRAM).
-Information that is likely to be read or edited is stored in the cache providing significant performance increases.
+Information which is likely to be read or edited is stored in the cache providing significant performance increases.